invoke-ai/InvokeAI/docs/features/GALLERY.md

 Info button ![image](../assets/gallery/image_menu.png)

  The options are (items marked with an * will not work with images that lack generation information):
-- Open in New Tab: This will open the image alone in a new browser tab, separate from the Invoke interface.
+- ***Open in New Tab*** this will open the image alone in a new browser tab, separate from the Invoke interface.
-- Download Image: This will trigger your browser to download the image.
+- ***Download Image*** this will trigger your browser to download the image.
-- Load Workflow *: this will load any workflow settings into the Workflow tab and automatically open it.
+- ***Load Workflow **** this will load any workflow settings into the Workflow tab and automatically open it.
-- Remix Image *: this will load all of the image's generation information, (bold)excluding its Seed, into the left hand control panel
+- ***Remix Image **** this will load all of the image's generation information, (bold)excluding its Seed, into the left hand control panel
-- Use Prompt *: this will load only the image's text prompts into the left-hand control panel
+- ***Use Prompt **** this will load only the image's text prompts into the left-hand control panel
-- Use Seed *: this will load only the image's Seed into the left-hand control panel
+- ***Use Seed **** this will load only the image's Seed into the left-hand control panel
-- Use All *: this will load all of the image's generation information into the left-hand control panel
+- ***Use All **** this will load all of the image's generation information into the left-hand control panel
-- Send to Image to Image: this will put the image into the left-hand panel in the Image to Image tab ana automatically open it
+- ***Send to Image to Image*** this will put the image into the left-hand panel in the Image to Image tab ana automatically open it
-- Send to Unified Canvas: This will (bold)replace whatever is already present(bold) in the Unified Canvas tab with the image and automatically open the tab
+- ***Send to Unified Canvas*** This will (bold)replace whatever is already present(bold) in the Unified Canvas tab with the image and automatically open the tab
-- Change Board: this will oipen a small window that will let you move the image to a different board.
+- ***Change Board*** this will oipen a small window that will let you move the image to a different board.
 This is the same as dragging the image to that board's thumbnail.
-- Star Image: this will add the image to the board's list of starred images that are always kept at the top of the gallery.
+- ***Star Image*** this will add the image to the board's list of starred images that are always kept at the top of the gallery.
 This is the same as clicking on the star on the top right-hand side of the image that appears when you hover over the image with the mouse
-- Delete Image: this will delete the image from the board
+- ***Delete Image*** this will delete the image from the board
 > [!CAUTION]
 > This will delete the image entirely from Invoke.